 Jennifer Searles is excited to be a brass instructor at David’s Music House!
 As a trombonist primarily, she performed with the Symphony Band, Jazz Ensemble, and the Marching Band at Bethel Park High School.
 She was also in the Concert Choir and Top 21 audition choir before graduating in 2011.
 She then attended Duquesne University, where she got her B.S. in Music Education in 2015.
 While there, she was a part of the Symphony Band, as well as the Jazz Ensemble.
 She student taught in within the Washington School District doing elementary general music, 4th and 5th grade choir, and the bands for the entire district.
 She is a member of PMEA and NAfME, and she currently holds her teaching certificate in Music K-12.
 She is the Assistant Marching Band Director and Low Brass/ Low Woodwind specialist at the Carlynton School District, where she has enjoyed working with the students there since 2013.
 Jennifer is honored to become part of the DMH family!

 Megan Habovick is a woodwind, brass, and beginning piano instructor at Dave’s Music House.
 Megan began her musical instruction at an early age, and received instruction in various instruments throughout her life.
 Megan graduated from Bethel Park High School in 2011, where she was involved with the school’s marching band, symphonic band, concert band, and jazz ensemble.
 She graduated from Duquesne University in 2015 with a B.S. in Music Education with flute as her primary instrument.
 At Duquesne, she received instruction in flute under various Pittsburgh Symphony Orchestra members.
 She also participated in Duquesne’s flute choir, symphonic band, and wind symphony.
 Megan has also performed in small concerts at local hospitals as part of Duquesne’s community service program.
 She is currently a member of PMEA and NAfME and holds Pennsylvania certification in K-12th grade music.
-Megan currently is a freelance musician and teacher within the Pittsburgh area and is excited to teach at David’s Music House!
+Megan currently is a freelance musician within the Pittsburgh area and is excited to teach at David’s Music House!